ALMAGAL VII. Cataloging Hierarchical Mass Structure from Cores to Clumps across the Galactic Disk: Results

 In Figure 5 we present violin plots showing the distributions of clump physical properties for the full sample as well as for the different morphological sub-samples we define in Section \ref{subsec:clump_class}.
 We find that targets with more complex hierarchical structure tend to have distributions containing higher surface densities, warmer dust temperatures, and larger \textit{L/M} ratios at the clump-scale.
 The Rich sample has a median mass surface density of 1.28 g cm$^{-2}$, the highest out of the different morphological sub-categories.
 The median surface density continues to decrease as we move from the Rich to the Empty sub-samples, where Empty targets have a median surface density of 0.35 g cm$^{-2}$.

-The Rich sub-sample contains the clumps with the highest dust temperatures (up to 39.5 K), and have a median $T_{\text{dust}}$ $\sim24$~K. This is a $\geq10$ K offset from the median $T_{\text{dust}}$ of the Empty and Isolated sub-samples, with values of 12.2$-$13.2 K, respectively.
+The Rich sub-sample contains the clumps with the highest dust temperatures (up to 39.5 K), with a median $T_{\text{dust}}$ $\sim24$~K. This is a $\geq10$ K offset from the median $T_{\text{dust}}$ of the Empty and Isolated sub-samples, with values of 12.2$-$13.2 K, respectively.

 The vast majority (93.3\%) of Rich targets have an \textit{L/M} ratio greater than $1~L_{\odot}/M_{\odot}$.
 On the other hand, 6.28\% of the Empty sample does not exceed an \textit{L/M} ratio of $10~L_{\odot}/M_{\odot}$.
 Considering that the clump mass ($M_{\text{clump}}$) distribution does not significantly change between sub-samples (Figures \ref{fig:dist_hist} and \ref{fig:ks_tests}), the increasing $L/M$ with hierarchical complexity can be largely attributed to an increase in $L_{\text{clump}}$.